 For investors who understand the risks, however, K stock is intriguing.
-As Barron’s detailed just last week, the company’s Morningstar Farms business seems notably undervalued.
+As Barron’s detailed last month, the company’s Morningstar Farms business seems notably undervalued.
 It’s larger by revenue than Beyond Meat (NASDAQ:BYND), which has soared to a $10 billion market cap.
-Kellogg (including debt) is valued at just $28 billion; a sale or IPO of Morningstar could unlock significant value.
+Kellogg is valued at just $21 billion; a sale or IPO of Morningstar could unlock significant value.

 Again, this is not the traditional, low-risk, dividend stock it used to be.
 But if Kellogg can jumpstart growth and monetize Morningstar, K stock could have enormous upside ahead.

 The case for Gap (NYSE:GPS), particularly with the stock near a seven-year low, is that investors are missing the real story here.
 As I wrote back in November, Gap stock isn’t about its Gap brand; it’s about Old Navy, which likely generates somewhere in the range of three-quarters of operating profit.